pistonapi/pistonapi-docs/docs/src/index.md

 pageClass: custom-page-class

 tagline: Getting started with PistonAPI
-bottonline: Here you will find a lot of content about PistonAPI.
-Step by step tutorials, screencasts and documentation.
+bottonline: Explore all learning content about PistonAPI.
+Step by step tutorials and documentation.

 layout: DefaultLayout

 features:
-- title: Create an Waiting List feature
+- title: Tutorial on how to create an Waiting List feature
   details: Step by step tutorial in how to build a waiting list API
   icon: Terminal
   color: purple
   linkDestiny: 'tutorials/waiting-list.html#create-an-waiting-list-backend-feature'

-- title: Create an TO-DO app
+- title: Tutorial on how to create an TO-DO app
   details: Step by step tutorial in how to build a TO-DO App backend
   icon: Terminal
   color: purple
   linkDestiny: 'tutorials/to-do-app'

-- title: Watch Screencasts
-  details: Watch video series that cover core concepts of PistonAPI
-  icon: Video
-  color: indigo
-  linkDestiny: 'screencasts'

 - title: Read the Documentation
   details: Read all technical details of PistonAPI